nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 The provider system **SHALL** return an error if:

-- the `patientNHSNumber` is invalid (that is, it fails NHS number format and check digit tests).
+- the `patientNHSNumber` is invalid (that is, it fails NHS Number format and check digit tests)
-- the `patientNHSNumber` is not associated with a `NHS Number Status Indicator Code` of `Number present and verified`.
+- the `patientNHSNumber` is not associated with a `NHS Number Status Indicator Code` of `Number present and verified`
-- the GP organisation is not the patient's nominated primary care provider.
+- the GP organisation is not the patient's nominated primary care provider
-- the `include[x]` is invalid (that is, it isn't from the correct value set).
+- the `include[x]` is invalid (that is, it isn't from the correct value set)
-- an invalid `timePeriod` is requested (that is, end date > start date).
+- an invalid `timePeriod` is requested (that is, end date > start date)
-- a `timePeriod` is specified for a `include[x]` that is time period agnostic (for example, Allergies).
+- a `timePeriod` is specified for an `include[x]` that is time period agnostic (for example, Allergies)
 <br>

-{% include important.html content="Provider systems **SHALL** return an [OperationOutcome](https://www.hl7.org/fhir/stu3/operationoutcome.html) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached." %}
+{% include important.html content="Provider systems **SHALL** return an [OperationOutcome](https://www.hl7.org/fhir/stu3/operationoutcome.html) resource that provides additional detail when one or more data field is corrupt or a specific business rule/constraint is breached." %}

 {% include important.html content="Provider systems **SHOULD** return informative messages if an error occurs (for example, Bad Request (400) - An invalid value was specified for one of the query parameters in the request)." %}

-{% include tip.html content="Refer to [Development - FHIR API Guidance - Error Handling](development_fhir_error_handling_guidance.html) for details of error codes." %}
+{% include tip.html content="Refer to [Error handling guidance](development_fhir_error_handling_guidance.html) for details of error codes." %}

 ### Request response ###